-Criminal Lawyer Costs
+Costs for a Criminal Lawyer

 When you engage a criminal law firm, they must provide you with an ‘Estimate of costs’.
 This document will set out the manner in which the firm proposes to charge its fees, as well as an estimate of the total costs involved.